1coderookie/KobraGoNeoInsights/docs/hardware/bed.md

 ??? info "Bed Leveling Function"

     Don't get misleaded by the term "automatic bed leveling" - the process does *not* level your bed!
 It only measures and recognizes the distance towards the sensor at the 25 spots where it measures.
 You can *not* level the bed itself as it's mounted directly to the construction which leads the bed in the y-axis.
-However, some people added springs to be able to level the bed, see the "mods" section below.
+However, some people added springs to be able to level the bed, see the section ["Mods"](#mods) below.

 The bed uses a removable PEI-coated spring steel plate which makes it easy to remove the printed object.
 The plate that comes with the printer is one-sided coated at the **Go** and double-sided coated at the **Neo**.